mrahhal/template-roslyn-analyzer/README.md

 ## Checklist

-- Replace "template-roslyn-analyzer" in file and file names with your repo name.
+- Replace "template-roslyn-analyzer" in file and file names with your repo name
-- Rename the "TemplateRoslynAnalyzer" namespace.
+- Rename the "TemplateRoslynAnalyzer" namespace
-- Uncomment sections in this README.
+- Uncomment sections in this README
-- Update LICENSE.txt.
+- Update LICENSE.txt
+- Replace "Mohammad Rahhal"

 ## Using this template